MomoDeve/RProject/README.md

 # RProject
 RenPy visual novel based on discord's chat role play

 This game was intended to be played by my friends while I was in school, but I think it is worth to be open-sourced and be available for everyone.
 I do not have plans to develop it further.
+If you want to play it, you need to download [RenPy](https://www.renpy.org/) engine.

 **Language:** Russian